awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 You need an Amazon SES SMTP user name and password to access the Amazon SES SMTP interface\.
 If you plan to use the SMTP interface to send email in multiple AWS Regions, you need to obtain a unique set of SMTP credentials for each Region\.

 **Important**
-Your SMTP user name and password are different from your AWS access key ID and secret access key\.
+Your SMTP password is different from your AWS secret access key\.
 For more information about credentials, see [Using Credentials With Amazon SES](using-credentials.md)\.

 ## Obtaining Amazon SES SMTP Credentials Using the Amazon SES Console<a name="smtp-credentials-console"></a>